-- 1) The Hearing Panel Chair or Hearing Officer will draft a hearing report that includes a proposed recommendation for a Final University Decision (FUD), including justification to support the recommendation, and submit it to the Chancellor or designee. - 2) The Chancellor or appropriate designee will forward the hearing report and the proposed FUD to UNC System Office's Senior Vice President for Human Resources or designee for review. - 3) The Senior Vice President for Human Resources or designee, in consultation with the Director of the Office of State Human Resources or designee, will review the hearing report and proposed FUD and will respond to the Chancellor or designee within 10 calendar days. - 4) The proposed FUD shall not be issued or become final until reviewed and approved by the Office of State Human Resources.
+- The Hearing Panel Chair or Hearing Officer will draft a hearing report that includes a proposed recommendation for a Final University Decision (FUD), including justification to support the recommendation, and submit it to the Chancellor or designee. - 2) The Chancellor or appropriate designee will forward the hearing report and the proposed FUD to UNC System Chief Human Resources Officer or designee for review. - 3) The UNC System Chief Human Resources Officer or designee, in consultation with the Director of State Human Resources or designee, will review the hearing report and proposed FUD and will respond to the Chancellor or designee within 10 calendar days. - 4) The proposed FUD shall not be issued or become final until reviewed and approved by the Office of State Human Resources.
 Once approved, the Chancellor or designee must issue the FUD to the Grievant within 5 calendar days of the approval and no later than 90 calendar days from the date the grievance is filed. - 5) For allegations of Title IX Sexual Harassment, the outcome of the Title IX complaint resolution process rather than this Formal Grievance Procedure, shall constitute the Final University Decision for an SHRA employee who is a Title IX complainant.